endurtech/css-ready-classes-gravity-forms/readme.txt

 This WordPress plugin will allow you to conveniently select from a fully updated list of CSS Ready Classes from within your Gravity Forms form field's Appearance tab.
 This plugin is a modified version of [Brad's Gravity Forms CSS Ready Class Selector WordPress plugin](https://wordpress.org/plugins/gravity-forms-css-ready-selector/).
 Special thanks to [Brad Vincent](https://profiles.wordpress.org/bradvin/) for the original code and [Mike Kormendy](https://github.com/mkormendy) for the cleaned up version!
 [Visit our plugin web site](https://endurtech.com/css-ready-classes-plugin/) for more details.

-Considering the addition of a function to remove all backend tooltips from Gravity Forms.
-These tooltips are helpful to the uninitiated but quickly become a pest as they frequently appear (at least to me) with accidential cursor hover preventing the editing of fields.
+This plugin, as of v2.5, will also HIDE ALL Gravity Forms backend tooltips when managing your forms.
+Those tooltips are helpful to the uninitiated but quickly become a pest to those of us who are initiated.
+To restore tooltip function simply disable this plugin.
+In the future I will look into embedding this feature into the main Gravity Forms Settings area so that it can be toggled.
+If anyone wants to help me achieve this please [get in touch with me](https://endurtech.com/contact/).

-Did [this plugin](https://endurtech.com/css-ready-classes-plugin/) save you time and add value?
-[Share your appreciation](https://endurtech.com/give-thanks/) and support future improvements.
+Support my work and future improvements to this plugin by [sending me a tip using your Brave browser](https://endurtech.com/css-ready-classes-plugin/) or by [sending me a one-time donation](https://endurtech.com/give-thanks/).

 == Features ==